esl/MongooseIM/doc/modules/mod_mam.md

 It is a highly customizable module, that requires some skill and knowledge to operate properly and efficiently.

 MongooseIM is compatible with MAM 0.4-0.6.
-Version 0.3 is deprecated and won't be supported by the next release.

 Configure MAM with different storage backends: